Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Trenitalia is the national railway company of Italy, with a fleet including high-speed trains (Frecciarossa, Frecciargento and Frecciabianca), Intercity and Intercity night trains and regional trains.
 Trenitalia offers discounts and special promotions on selected routes, two types of discounted tickets for young people under 30 and people over 60.

-Intercity (IC), Intercity, Trenord and Trenitalia Eurocity classes from Luxembourg to Milan Malpensa Airport T1
+What Intercity (IC), TGV Lyria, Trenord and Trenitalia Eurocity classes are there from Luxembourg to Milan Malpensa Airport T1?

-Compare the different travel classes offered by Intercity (IC), Intercity, Trenord and Trenitalia Eurocity when travelling from Luxembourg to Milan Malpensa Airport T1.
+Compare the different travel classes offered by Intercity (IC), TGV Lyria, Trenord and Trenitalia Eurocity when travelling from Luxembourg to Milan Malpensa Airport T1.

-Onboard services on Intercity (IC), Intercity, Trenord and Trenitalia Eurocity
+What are the onboard services on Intercity (IC), TGV Lyria, Trenord and Trenitalia Eurocity?

 Discover more about the onboard services offered on trains from Luxembourg to Milan Malpensa Airport T1.